COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 |MSD||MSD and IAVI, a nonprofit scientific research organization dedicated to addressing urgent, unmet global health challenges, will work together to advance the development and global clinical evaluation of a SARS-CoV-2 vaccine candidate.
 This vaccine candidate will use the recombinant vesicular stomatitis virus (rVSV) technology that is the basis for MSD’s Ebola Zaire virus vaccine, ERVEBO®.
 The vaccine candidate is in preclinical development, and clinical studies are planned to start later in 2020.

-MSD announced it will acquire Vienna-based biotech company Themis.
-The planned acquisition builds upon an ongoing collaboration between the two companies to develop vaccine candidates using the measles virus vector platform and is expected to accelerate the development of Themis’ COVID-19 vaccine candidate.
+MSD announced its acquisition of the Vienna-based biotech company Themis.
+The confirmed acquisition builds upon an ongoing collaboration between the two companies to develop vaccine candidates using the measles virus vector platform and is expected to accelerate the development of Themis’ COVID-19 vaccine candidate.
 The vaccine candidate is in pre-clinical development, and clinical studies are planned to start later in 2020.

 |Novartis||Novartis‘ AveXis division is partnering with Massachusetts Eye and Ear and Massachusetts General Hospital, members of Mass General Brigham, entering into a manufacturing agreement to produce their novel genetic vaccine.
 AveXis will begin manufacturing the vaccine this month while AAVCOVID undergoes further safety and efficacy testing in preclinical studies taking place at academic medical institutions including Mass.
 Eye and Ear.|